ZachJasko/CEN3031-Project/README.md

 - Copy the *http://...* link in your browser and run.
 - When done running.
 Close the environment: `deactivate`

-3. Run following commands in the Windows:
+3. Run following commands in the Mac:
 - `python3 -m venv <your_env_name>`
 - `source ./<your_env_name>/Scripts/activate`
 - `pip install -r requirements.txt`